 Banana ketchup is usually available in Filipino or Asian grocery stores, as well as specialty food stores and online retailers.
 Jufran and UFC are popular brands.

-It is best to store banana ketchup the same way as regular ketchup.
+Store it the same way as regular ketchup.
 Unopened bottles should be kept away from direct sunlight in a cool, dry place.
 When the bottle is opened, it should be refrigerated and consumed within a few months.

 Banana ketchup is a versatile condiment, like tomato ketchup.
 Besides being a condiment, it is also used in marinades, glazes, and as an ingredient in some recipes.
 Here are some examples: